jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-27-unit-testing-publishers.markdown

 The only notable difference is that in this test you request five more values after the initial subscription.

-## Updating the demand when a value is received
+## Updating the Demand When a Value Is Received

-There is still a gap in the implementation to cover: when a Publisher sends a value by calling `receive(_:)`, the Subscriber has a change to return an updated demand.
+There is still a gap in the implementation to cover: when a Publisher sends a value by calling `receive(_:)`, the Subscriber has a chance to return an updated demand.
 One important thing to note here is that the new demand will be added to the existing one.
 So if the Subscriber initially demands two values, there's no way to decrement that demand; you can return `none` to keep the demand as is, or specify the additional demand.

 In order to test this setup, you'll need to hook into the `receive(_:)` method of the Subscriber.
 Add the following changes to the implementation of `TestSubscriber`:
 ```swift